“The Voice of Prevention”

 HC DrugFree and their partners do not provide medical advice.
 The information, including but not limited to, text, graphics, images and other material contained on our website and in our newsletter is for informational purposes only.
 No material provided by HC DrugFree is intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read online.

 HC DrugFree’s Discrimination Policy

 Since 2004, HC DrugFree has served the public as a nonprofit organization.
-HC DrugFree values all members of our community and strives for inclusion and safety regardless of age, race, religion, disability, ethnicity, country of origin, immigration status, sex, sexual orientation, gender identity/expression, personal appearance, occupation, marital status, political opinion, and socioeconomic standing.
+HC DrugFree values all members of our community and strives for inclusion and safety regardless of age, race, color, religion, disability, medical condition, ethnicity, country of origin, immigration status, sex, sexual orientation, gender identity/expression, personal appearance, occupation, marital status, political opinion, veteran or military status, pregnancy, socioeconomic standing, and any other characteristic protected by federal, state, county or local laws, regulations or ordinances.
 Nondiscrimination has been the policy of HC DrugFree since its founding.
 Revised July 2023.

 HC DrugFree Awarded Contracts to Provide Substance Abuse/Misuse Prevention Services